Bishal-Behera99/Notes_App_Using_React/README.md

-# Create a Notes App project Using React.js  where we can add and delete notes.
+# Create a Notes App project Using React.js.

 # Used different state Hooks and components.

-# Used Props and callbackfunction to pass data from parent to child and viceversa.
+# Used Props and callback function to pass data from parent to child and viceversa.

 # Used some validation like trim function ,character limit.